Stakeylock/sih_protoV2/README.md

 4. Push to branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request.

-For backend: Update `src/` and run `npm run build`.
+For DID backend: Update `src/` and run `npm run build`.
+For Geofence: Update `app.py` and restart.
 For frontend: Run `flutter pub get` after changes.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.